Inma Gabarro

-María Inmaculada "Inma" Gabarro Romero (/es/; born 5 November 2002) is a Spanish professional footballer who plays as a midfielder for Sevilla, on loan from Everton, and the Spain national team.
+María Inmaculada "Inma" Gabarro Romero (/es/; born 5 November 2002) is a Spanish professional footballer who plays as a midfielder for Women's Super League club Everton and the Spain national team.

 Club career

 Gabarro started her career at Sevilla FC youth ranks.
 She debuted for the first team on 22 February 2020, coming on as a substitute in the 77th minute against RCD Espanyol and assisting Ana Franco to score the only goal in Sevilla's away victory.
 On 29 July 2024, Gabarro signed for English Women's Super League club Everton on a free transfer following the expiration of her contract at Sevilla.
 On 29 September 2024, Gabarro suffered an ACL injury against Manchester United and was subbed off in the 11th minute.

 On 11 September 2025, Gabarro signed a one year contract extension, and was announced on a season long loan to Sevilla.
+On 28 January 2026, she was recalled from her loan spell early.
+She scored her first goal for Everton on 8 February 2026, the lone goal in a 1–0 win over London City Lionesses.

+On 31 March 2026, Everton announced that Gabarro had suffered an ACL injury, the second in her career against Liverpool.
+This came half a year after she returned from her previous ACL injury.

 International career

 Gabarro won the 2022 U-20 World Cup.
 She won the Silver Ball for the second best player in the tournament after Maika Hamano, and the Golden Boot as the top scorer of the tournament with 8 goals.

 She made her senior debut on 11 November 2022, being a 72nd-minute substitution in a 7-0 friendly home win over Argentina, scoring the last goal.